The Challenge of the Garbage Bags: They Take My Breath Away

 According to an online dictionary, the definition of frustration is the feeling of irritability or anger because of the inability to achieve something.
 I will have to find a new word.
 Any suggestions?

 Back to my story.
-Living in a small town of 2,300 people, there aren't a lot of shopping selections.
+Living in a small town of 2,300 people, there aren't a lot of shopping selections, so now I buy most of my products online.

 There are two grocery stores and they keep changing brands, even with the generics.
 Without more choices, it takes the selection away.

 Too often there is little selection if any.
 I miss getting excited because a package is delivered to the door.
-I felt so bad the day that I couldn’t take flowers for my birthday, that a friend delivered; bouquets that florists delivered when my mother-in-law passed away; or even flowers that I received when I had surgery.
+I felt so bad the day that I couldn’t take the flowers that a friend delivered for my birthday; bouquets that florists delivered when my mother-in-law passed away; or even flowers that I received when I had surgery.

 These things can take my air away, my voice as well.
 Some can trigger allergies and cause a rash.